Othonna gymnodiscus

 There are also hybrids of C. barbata, but they are not common in culture.
 In an article in Succulenta (1980), B.K.
 Boom mentions a cross with C. orbicularis cv. ʽRosula’ and also shows a photo.
 Rowley mentions a cv.
 “Roger Jones” as being “C. barbata x ? orbicularis”, but does not give an image.

 Gordon Rowley, in his book ‘Crassula’, considers C. barbata a joy to see in its natural habitat but usually a disappointment in cultivation.
 Instead of remaining compact, the plants grow into elongated loose rosettes and after flowering the plant dies.
 But he also made this kind of statement about C. columnaris and C. pyramidalis.
-My experience is that it is not so bad as long as you are economical with water.
+My experience is that it is not as bad, as long as you are economical with water.
 Watch out for total dehydration in summer and give the plant the lightest spot you can find in winter.

 Literature: